morrownr/USB-WiFi/How to Install Firmware for Mediatek based USB WiFi adapters.md

 make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Hopefully the following is helpful.

-Instructions for the mt7610u and mt7921 are currently available.
-See below.
+Instructions for the mt7610u, mt7612u and mt7921 are currently available.

 -----